 The route from the sources near Locksbottom to the confluence with the Ravensbourne will appear in stages below:

 The Kyd Brooks – Locksbottom to Petts Wood – Kyd Brook is the name for the Quaggy in its upper reaches, it shouldn’t be confused with the three Kid Brooks (see above)

 Through Rural SE London and Suburbia – Petts Wood to the edges of Sundridge Park

-It is planned to cover the rest during 2016 and early 2017 – please do re-visit the page to see what’s new, or better still sign up to receive updates (see Home Page) or follow me on twitter (@running_past)
+It is planned to cover the rest in early 2017 – please do re-visit the page to see what’s new, or better still sign up to receive updates (see Home Page) or ‘like’ me on Facebook, or follow me on Twitter (@running_past).